sprihaghosh/Computer-Vision-Opencv-Project/README.md

 Specific square boxes with diffrernt colours are identified through masking and contour operations.

-At a time, one coloured square box is masked and chosen as the roi.
-Its coordinates are taken as offsets and the relevant aruco marker is resized according to it.
+At a time, one coloured square box is masked and chosen as the roi pr destination image.
+Its coordinates are taken as offsets and the relevant cropped aruco marker's corner coordinates is found .

-The resized marker is then overlayed on the roi.
+The marker is wraped over destination coordinates through cv2.findHomography and cv2.warpPerspective.

-The above task is carried out for each of colours and the final image is obtained as the combination of all the overlayed outputs.
+The above task is carried out for each of colours and the final image is obtained as the combination of all the individual wraped outputs.